Get the Recipe

 Separate Top Fillet From Head and Collar Bone

 Cut along the fillet where it meets the head and collar bone, slicing through the skin and flesh down to the bone.

 Next, cut through the skin where the fillet meets the tail.

 Separate Dorsal and Belly Halves of Top Fillet

 Now cut through the fillet, following the natural division that runs along the spine.
 You may have to guess a bit at first, since you can't see the division through the skin, but it's pretty easy to locate if you try to imagine where the spine should be.
 Once you find it, just follow the division until you've gone all the way from the tail to the head (or head to tail—it doesn't matter where you start).

 Remove Dorsal Fillet Half

 The dorsal half of the fillet—the meatier half that runs along what might be called the fish's back—should now slide off fairly easily.

-Just take your utensils and push it in one piece, bit by bit, until it's completely off the bone and set it to the side.
+Just use your utensils to push it in one piece, bit by bit, until it's completely off the bone, and set it to the side.
 If you flip it over, you can check for any bones that might still be attached and remove them.